guilhermemoraes1/commands/all.md

 - `sudo lshw`:
 - `tail`: Display the end or tail portion of a text file.
 - <a name="top"></a>`top`: Provides real-time information about the system's processes and resource usage.
+- `uname`: display system information about the operating system.
 - `uptime`: Displays the current time, how long the system has been running, and the average system load over the last 1, 5, and 15 minutes.
 - `vim`: Text editor.
 - `whoami`: Display the username of the current user who is logged into the terminal or session.